ranchana-k/DEZoomcamp_2024/Week 04 Analytics Engineering/readme.md

 # Homework Week 4
-For week 4, I have created a dbt project in the folder `taxi_rides_nyc_dbt`.
+For week 4, I have created a dbt project in a submodule `taxi_rides_nyc_dbt`.
 The project includes as following:
 - Yellow Taxi and Green Taxi in 2019-2020 (along the lesson video)
 - FHV data in 2019